 With hundreds of ski resorts on offer, choosing where to go can often seem overwhelming.
-Our ski experts have over 30 years' experience in creating the perfect holiday and are here to help you choose the ideal resort for you.
+Our ski experts have over 35 years' experience in creating the perfect ski holiday and are here to help you choose the ideal ski resort for you.
 Last season we skied over 355 days as a team, with one of our experts managing to clock up an incredible 29 days on the slopes.
-We have the knowledge required to find your ideal holiday from one of the best family ski resorts, keep reading for some of our top suggestions.
+We have the knowledge required to find your ideal holiday and give you tips on where to ski with kids.
+Keep reading for some of our top suggestions.

 This superb resort makes up half of the world class Paradiski area.
-Popular with families and groups, La Plagne offers a fantastic variety of slopes.
+Popular with families with kids, La Plagne offers a fantastic variety of slopes.

 Also part of the Paradiski ski area, Les Arcs is a resort with a large interconnecting web of slopes.
 The resort offers a varied range of pistes perfect for families.